 To SEE my time in Pushkar, have a watch of my YouTube video here:

-As Pushkar is very spiritual and holy it is a totally meat free town and area, and there are no eggs either.
-It’s not Vegan as Cow products like milk, cheese and yogurt are available but if you have been eating meat in India up until now, you won’t have access to any meat in Pushkar.
+As Pushkar is very spiritual and holy it is a totally meat-free town and area, and there are no eggs either.
+It’s not Vegan as Cow products like milk, cheese and yoghurt are available but if you have been eating meat in India up until now, you won’t have access to any meat in Pushkar.

 That’s not a problem though as there are so many great places to eat in Pushkar and it’s a great place to enjoy some Western and International Cuisine, as well as some Healthy Food too!
 Be sure to check out my post on The Best Places to Eat in Pushkar!